bigmlcom/bigmler/docs/index.rst

 clusters and predict the centroids associated to your test data.
 To mimic what we saw in the ``bigmler`` command section, the simplest call is::

-    bigmler cluster --train data/iris.csv
+    bigmler cluster --train data/diabetes.csv

-This command will upload the data in the ``data/iris.csv`` file and generate the corresponding ``source``, ``dataset`` and ``cluster`` objects in BigML.
+This command will upload the data in the ``data/diabetes.csv`` file and generate the corresponding ``source``, ``dataset`` and ``cluster`` objects in BigML.
 You can use any of the generated objects to produce new clusters.
 For instance, you could set a subgroup of the fields of the generated dataset to produce a different cluster by using::

     bigmler cluster --dataset dataset/53b1f71437203f5ac30004ed \
-                    --cluster-fields="-sepal length"
+                    --cluster-fields="-blood pressure"

-that would exclude the field ``sepal length`` from the cluster creation input fields.
+that would exclude the field ``blood pressure`` from the cluster creation input fields.

 Similarly to the models and datasets, the generated clusters can be shared